-Responding to breaking news is the easiest way to get your organization exposure in the media.
-The story is going to be discussed in the media, so it is really is about how your organization or leader can quickly jump into the conversation.
-Timing matters, so there is little opportunity for a committee to meet or to have an organizational discussion on the message.
+Responding to breaking news is the easiest way to get exposure in the media.
+The story will be covered in the media, so it is about how fast the organization or leader can quickly jump into the conversation.
+Timing matters, so there is less opportunity for a committee to meet or to have an organizational discussion on the message.

 The media often references Twitter trends to identify those who can speak on a topic and have a following.
-When news breaks, it is important to come out strong with a Twitter message, and to direct messages to journalists.
+When news breaks, it is important to come out strong with a Twitter message or on-message applications for journalists.

-Editors, talk-show bookers or producers often have the names of subject-area experts who they call on.
-If your organization is not on a call list, break into the news cycle by letting them know that you are talking about the issue and are available through an email, text or direct message on social media.
+Editors, talk-show bookers, or producers often have the names of subject-area experts who they call on.
+If your organization is not on a call list, break into the news cycle by letting them know you are commenting on the issue and are available through email, text, or direct message on social media.

-(Name) is available for interviews or comments on the (event name) today.
-Include a quote here from the message and what this news event means for your organization, community or impacted group.
+- (Name) is available for interviews or comments on the (event name) today.

 The biggest challenge of getting into the news cycle is timing.
-There is often an advance warning of the event.
-In this case, a leader’s availability can be sent out in advance, with a statement to media, such as “We will be providing interviews and speakers on the court decision this week.”
+There is often a warning of the event.
+In this case, a leader’s availability can be sent out in advance, with a statement to the media, such as Organization Name will be providing interviews and speakers on the court decision this week.

 - Court case decisions

 - Government budget battles

 - Election comments or debates on your issue

 - Release of government reports or major studies